 Note: This is a "cheap" way to expand your trading net.
-Enemy trade posts that are not garrisoned can be taken over by an attack action but cost no money.
+Enemy trade posts that are not garrisoned can be taken over by an "Attack" action and cost no money.
 Don't forget that this not true for a fortress.
 A fortress is destroyed and can't be taken over.